 💡Looking for some inspiration?
 InVision and Culture Amp both share how they use Donut to keep coworkers connected across distances.

-Many team members may be unsure whether they should continue with Donut meetups while transitioning to a remote work environment.
-You can encourage continued participation by posting an announcement in Slack to remind them that they can meet virtually!
+You can encourage participation for remote meetups by posting an announcement in Slack to remind everyone that they can meet virtually!

 Sample Announcement 1: